sdsweb/note/readme.txt

 == Changelog ==

+= 1.1.0 // February 27 2015 =
+* Added is_customizer() function to Note Widget to determine if the current page was the Customizer
+* Added logic to scroll Previewer window to focused Note Widget on "Edit Content" button click
+* Added CSS background color/transition to newly focused editors
+* Added ability to create number and bullet lists within content
+* Added ability to indent or outdent content
+* Added modal CSS styles to Previewer within Customizer
+* Added ability to insert images into Note Widgets
+* Added Toolbar above Note Widgets in Previewer within Customizer
+* Removed unused Customizer JavaScript logic
+* Fixed bug where Note Widgets output slashed data (I\'ve, I\'ll, etc...) on front-end while not in Customizer
+* Fixed bug where Previewer refresh was triggered while editing content inside of a Note Widget
+* Fixed bug where Note Widgets were not focused properly in Previewer
+* Fixed bug in where Note was not functioning due to JavaScript error in WordPress versions less than 4.0

 = 1.0.1 // November 25 2014 =
 * Output Note widget title on front end and added ability to show/hide title (hidden by default)
 * Fixed bug where "Edit Content" button on new Note widgets would not function due to lack of widget data